davan690/jomuller.github.io/_posts/2017-01-19-reproducible_analysis_my_principles.md

 Furthermore I have some constraints.

 - My workflow has to be **platform agnostic**.
 For academic works, I use various Linux distributions on my workstation and some remote machines.
 My hospital's computer with non-anonymous data run exclusively on Windows and I don't have root access (then limited choice of my software tools).
 My personal setting is a mix between [macOS](https://en.wikipedia.org/wiki/MacOS) and Linux boxes.
 - For the same reason, it must be **easy to deploy**.
 I don't want to spend hours setting up a virtual or remote machine.
-Furthermore, all my colleagues don't have high computer skills (non their job, *e.g.* clinicians) but want to reproduce the analysis.
+Furthermore, peoples who wants to reproduce my analysis don't have either the time or the ressources to install some complicated software suite.
 - **Free open source software** ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) is mandatory.
 Peoples who needs to run my analysis don't want to pay for software, academics are not rich.
 Furthermore, open-source software is the only way to control really what the software does.
 The reproducibility is unattainable with close-source software black boxes.
 - Input must be the real **raw data**, whatever the format is (including *csv*, Microsoft Excel and Access files, SAS data or direct connection to [RDBMS](https://en.wikipedia.org/wiki/Relational_database_management_system)).
 - Output could be html files (intermediate reports), PDF (for printing) or web app (Shiny).
+- It must be **IDE agnostic**.
+I love Rstudio but I have to work on headless remote machines and I don't want to set up an Rstudio server each time.
+Script should be launch simply by a `R CMD` and edited in vim (or [nvim](2016-08-22-why neovim)).

 # Summary of the implementation